The Power of Whey Protein and Goal Setting for Fitness Results

 How Whey Protein Can Help You Recover Faster After a Workout

 After intensive exercises, our muscle fibers are usually damaged, which may cause muscle soreness.
 Muscle soreness causes discomfort and may affect the performance of an athlete.
-That is why they need to recover faster, and whey protein may be the solution.
+That is why they need to recover faster; whey protein may be the solution.
 The amino acids in whey protein play a role in muscle building and repair.
 The muscles torn in the exercises are repaired faster through muscle protein synthesis.

 How to Incorporate Whey Protein into Your Fitness Plan